 There are two formal student-led parent/teacher conferences scheduled throughout the year which are used to report and discuss each child's academic, social, and emotional progress.
 Informal conferences, email, and telephone conferences are encouraged whenever teachers or parents have concerns.
 Members of the Middle School Leadership Team (Principal, Assistant Principal, Dean of Students) and counselors are always available for conferences.
-Parents may phone to schedule an appointment with any member of the middle school staff.
-We encourage regular home and school contact but suggest that parents begin the discussion with the person most closely related to the subject, in the first instance, the teacher, CREW teacher, or Head of Grade.
-Parents are welcome to call or visit the Middle School Office and share suggestions or concerns with us.
+Parents may phone or email to schedule an appointment with any member of the middle school staff.
+We encourage regular communication between home and school.
+We suggest that parents first reach out to the person most directly involved with the issue, such as the teacher, CREW teacher, or Head of Grade.
+If needed, parents are also welcome to call or visit the Middle School Office to share suggestions or concerns.